 To source the freshest produce, Maines supports and works with local farmers such as Tassone Farm in Cicero, New York, which is an hour and a half from headquarters, to offer some of this season’s best fruits and vegetables including butternut squash, corn, and tomatoes.
 Other highlights for the season are pomegranate and eggplant.

 One way to utilize the season’s best vegetables is to purée them.
 And it’s not just for soups — these purées are excellent building blocks(i.e., thickeners and binders to layer in flavor).
 Having prepared purée at the ready will add new dimensions to any dish, transforming them from average to stellar.
-Incorporate these produce items into your menus this season to take advantage of summer’s bounty.
+Incorporate these produce items into your menus this season.

 A favorite among kids and adults alike, sweet corn is a warm-season, annual vegetable.
 A form of maize, “nature’s candy” is in season from July to about October.
 Corn needs to be used immediately after being harvested, otherwise the sugars will turn into starches.The most popular way to serve is on the cob and this can be done in several ways, such as boiling, steaming, and grilling.
 Serve with interesting and unique compound butters highlighting seasonal fresh herbs, or for some Mexican flair, slather cobs with mayonnaise and lime for a twist on the popular street food, the elote.